cosmos/cosmos/WHITEPAPER.md

 ### Pegging to Other Cryptocurrencies

-A priveleged zone can act as the source of a pegged token of another cryptocurrency.
-A peg is in essence similar to the relationship between an Cosmos hub and zone; both must keep up with the latest blocks of the other in order to verify proofs that tokens have moved from one to the other.
-A peg-zone on the Cosmos network keeps up with both the hub as well as the other cryptocurrency.
-The indirection through the peg-zone allows the logic of the hub to remain simple and agnostic to other blockchain consensus strategies, like Bitcoin's proof-of-work mining.
+A privileged zone can act as the source of a pegged token of another cryptocurrency.
+A peg is similar to the relationship between a Cosmos hub and zone; both must keep up with the latest blocks of the other in order to verify proofs that tokens have moved from one to the other.
+A peg-zone on the Cosmos network keeps up with the Hub as well as the other cryptocurrency.
+The indirection through the peg-zone allows the logic of the Hub to remain simple and agnostic to other blockchain consensus strategies such as Bitcoin's proof-of-work mining.

-For instance, a Cosmos zone with some validator set, possibly the same as that of the hub, could act as an ether-peg, where the TMSP-application on the zone (the "peg-zone") has mechanisms to exchange IBC messages with a peg-contract on the external Ethereum blockchain (the "origin").
+For instance, a Cosmos zone with a specific validator set, possibly the same as that of the Hub, could act as an ether-peg, where the TMSP-application on the zone (the "peg-zone") has mechanisms to exchange IBC messages with a peg-contract on the external Ethereum blockchain (the "origin").
 This contract would allow ether holders to send ether to the peg-zone by sending it to the